When and Why Existing Homes May Need to Meet New Building Codes

 Addressing Buyer Requests to “Bring the House Up to Code”

-As a home inspector, I often encounter situations where buyers, upon receiving their inspection report, request that the seller “bring the house up to code” before proceeding with the purchase.
-While this request is understandable, clarifying when necessary, practical, or legal requires important consideration.
+It is common for the buyer to ask the seller to “bring the house up to code” before proceeding with the purchase.
+While this request is understandable, clarifying when necessary, practical, or legal requires consideration.

 Instead of a blanket request to bring the entire house up to code, focus on addressing safety concerns and major deficiencies.
 Here are some examples:

-• Electrical Issues: Outdated or faulty wiring should be addressed, as these pose significant safety risks.
-Although it’s smart to replace missing or faulty receptacles, it doesn’t warrant rewiring the building.
+• Electrical Issues: Outdated or faulty wiring presents significant safety risks and needs to be addressed.
+While replacing missing or damaged receptacles is wise, it doesn’t necessarily require rewiring the entire building.

-• Plumbing and HVAC: Ensuring these systems are in good working order can prevent future problems and expenses.
+• Plumbing and HVAC: Ensuring these systems are in good working order prevents future problems and expenses.

 • Life Safety Systems: Smoke and carbon monoxide detectors and other essential safety systems should meet current standards.
-Many home inspectors see them as “the low-hanging fruit” because they are easily identified yet heavily negotiated at the time of purchase.
+Home inspectors often consider these “low-hanging fruit” because they are easily identified and frequently negotiated during purchase.

 When negotiating repairs with the seller, focus on essential repairs that impact safety, health, and habitability.
 For instance, electrical and plumbing updates might precede cosmetic or minor code compliance issues.
 Based on the inspection report, outline which issues need addressing.
 A detailed list avoids misunderstandings and ensures the prioritization of critical problems.
 Work with the seller to find a reasonable middle ground.
 They may agree to fix the most crucial issues or offer credit towards future repairs rather than undertaking extensive renovations themselves.